Compare Mortgage Refinance Rates Today

 Content was accurate at the time of publication.

-A no-closing-cost refinance may be worth considering if you’re short on cash for closing costs, or if you’d prefer not to dip into your savings account to cover them.
+A no-closing-cost refinance may be worth considering if you’re short on cash or prefer not to dip into your savings account to cover closing costs.
 It’s also a good option if you plan to move within the next few years.

 Don’t let the name fool you, though — a no-closing-cost refinance isn’t free.
-Understanding how it works will help you decide if this short-term benefit is worth the long-term cost.
+Understanding how it works can help you decide if this short-term benefit is worth the long-term cost.

-A no-closing-cost refinance allows you to replace your current mortgage with a new one, minus the upfront fees.
+A no-closing-cost refinance allows you to replace your current mortgage with a new one, minus all the fees.
 Instead of bringing cash to the closing table, you’ll have the option to either:

 • Roll your closing costs into your loan amount, or